ERRORS & CONDITIONS

 message:

-Naughty bad-word detected: JAVA
+Naughty word detected: JAVA

 [Condition of type NAUGHTY-WORD]